imarsman/goproject/README.md

 The sample project also comes with its own build file that can be used to both build and package a project's build.
 More can be done to accomplish things like putting things like config directories and files and log directories and files, etc. into the packaged build.
+Most of the directory oriented common functions are useful in the context of testing.
+You can use them to do things like easily locate the path to a directory with test files and in production use to get the parent directory of a bin directory housing a build binary.